Digital Governance Frameworks

 The course is delivered virtually through the BEI-net.
 The module includes:

-- Access to supporting material, recommended readings and interactive learning
+- Access to supporting material, including recommended readings and flexible, self-directed exercises.

 Course Assessment:

-During this session, participants will be divided into groups to discuss the selected case study further, enriching their project-based learning experience.
-They will be assessed based on a one-page submission responding to a task that applies module learning objectives to the case study context, which will be due shortly after the module ends.
+For those choosing the Executive Module or Executive Certificate options, participants will will be assessed based on a one-page submission responding to a task that applies module learning objectives to the case study context.